 - Urinary incontinence

-Pick's disease can only be conclusively determined by a post-mortem examination of the brain, but there are ways to reach a probable diagnosis when symptoms set in.
-Once diagnosed, patients and caregivers can use practical strategies and professional support to treat the symptoms of the disease.
+Pick's disease and FTD can only be conclusively determined by a post-mortem examination of the brain, but there are ways to reach a probable diagnosis when symptoms set in.
+Once diagnosed, patients and caregivers can use practical self-help strategies and professional support to treat the symptoms of the disease.

 How is Pick’s disease diagnosed?

 Currently, the best methods for reaching a probable diagnosis involve careful symptomatic evaluation, together with brain scans and EEGs.
 These techniques can help ascertain whether the condition is likely to be Pick's disease or a related disorder such as Alzheimer's disease.
 Although these dementias may be similar, there are clear symptoms that set them apart.